MultiX-Amsterdam/multix-docs/cluster.md

 ```sh
 screen -mSL job1
 ```
+{: .important }
+> You ALWAYS need to deactivate the conda environment before running the `screen` command using `conda deactivate`.
+When you are inside a screen session, activate your conda environment again to run your code.
+If you forgot the deactivate conda before you enter a screen session, your code may not run correctly and can give errors.

 After that, you can run the `srun` command to request the interactive session.
 Once you are in the interactive session, you can then detach from the screen using `Ctrl+A+D`.